Centers of Disease Control and Prevention

-Beaches in San Clemente are open for active use only.
+Beaches in San Clemente are open.

-Though most City parks are open, many amenities within parks are closed.
+Though most City parks are open, some amenities within parks are closed.
 Please refer to the closure list below.
 Users must follow social distancing guidelines and maintain a six-foot separation from people that are not part of their households.

 Additional signage is being placed in our community’s most popular recreation areas to remind users of the social distancing directive.